 By Cheryl Ryan

 After two years of no travel, our first trip was a doozy.
-We just returned from a 16-day trip to South America, and I feel so fortunate that it didn’t get canceled.
-We met new people, saw new things, laughed a lot, ate a lot and learned about new places.
+We just returned from a 16-day trip to South America and I feel so fortunate that it didn’t get canceled.
+We met new people, saw new things, laughed a lot, ate wonderful food and learned about new places.

-We went on our first organized tour.
-Usually, we plan our own trips and then shlep our bags from place to place, often grumbling about our accommodations.
+Usually, we plan our own trips and then shlep our bags from place to place, often grumbling about our accommodations but not this time.
+It was our first organized tour.
 Our neighbors invited us to join them using Tauck Tours.
 Our excursions were planned with intention and the hotels top notch.
 It was all rather boojie and we loved it.

 First stop – Peru.
 It really surprised me.
 The sweeping Andean landscape is spectacular.
 The people warm, proud, and, from my perspective, living as two groups, one emerging in modern society and the other still deeply rooted in ancient ways.